jcarenza67/Hallways/README.md

 * 4:45: leaving computer on to finish huge push to repository.
 * 8:00: adding more props to the scene.
 * 8:54: figuring out how to code new person controller to interact with objects from a different asset.
+* 9:42: reading documentation on how to use the new person controller.

 # License